No more No. 1 seeds left in NCAA men's basketball tournament after Alabama and Houston lose - Local News 8

 San Diego State will play against either No. 6 Creighton or No. 15 Princeton on Sunday.

-Friday’s action in Kansas City saw No. 5 seed Miami defeat Houston 89-75.
+Friday’s action in Kansas City, Missouri, saw No. 5 seed Miami defeat Houston 89-75.

+The game was close for most of the first half, before Miami took an 11-point lead early in the second half.
+Houston cut the deficit to 51-49 with under 15 minutes left in the game but Miami answered with a 16-2 run to put the game away.

+Miami guard Nijel Pack scored at will in the victory, dropping 26 points on 8-of-12 shooting, including 7-of-10 from the three-point line to lead the Hurricanes to the Elite Eight for the second consecutive season.

 Miami will next play No. 2 seed Texas or No. 3 seed Xavier, which face off later Friday.